-The works are currently programmed to be completed within the 2023/2024 financial year (November 2023 to March 2024 inclusive).
-Works are expected to be completed over five days by utilising a daytime working pattern; however, changes in the programme may result in the need for night-works.
+The works are currently programmed to be completed within the latter half of the 2023/2024 financial year, however changes in programming may require construction within the 2024/2025 financial year.
+Works are expected to be completed over ten days by utilising a daytime working pattern (07:00 to 19:00); however, changes in the programme may result in the need for night-works.

-Traffic management (TM) will consist of single lane closures with temporary traffic lights and a 10-mph convoy.
-If the programme changes, this may result in amendments to the exact TM requirements.
+Traffic management (TM) will consist of a single lane closure of the northbound carriageway, facilitated by temporary traffic lights.
+Where works are combined with resurfacing works at the same location, this may result in amendments to the exact TM requirements.